felipe-amorim/my_time/README.md

 *The _before_ and _after_ elements are displayed if the action had a screenshot.
 Every 'Then' and subsequent 'And' keyword must have at least one screenshot.

 There is also a .log file that is generated at ```src/test/resources/logs/```

+####Environment

+In order to execute the project, you have to install Java 8, Android SDK, and Maven (If you’re willing to run the project from a command line or a .bat file).

+The following environment variables have to be configured:

+JAVA_HOME

+MAVEN_HOME

+Google Chrome must be installed to execute drivers based on chromium